dev-zzo/router-tools/zynos.md

 ## On firmware structure

 Every ZyNOS-running device posesses a ROM chip containing the firmware image.
-Typically, this chip is mapped into meory space starting at `BFC00000` but that is subject to a specific platform.
+Typically, this chip is mapped into memory space starting at `BFC00000` (on MIPS-based devices), but that is subject to a specific platform.

+The image is divided into sections or _objects_.
+The mapping of objects to addresses in ROM is achieved via the _memory mapping table_, which itself is stored in ROM.
+The table stores at least the object's name, starting address, size, and type.
+Note the table maps both ROM and RAM memory sections, so it is possible to figure out memory configuration of the whole device, not only ROM.

+RAM object contents are never contained within update image -- quite obviously.

+### Memory mapping and objects

+All inspected devices so far contain at least these objects: `MemMapT`, `BootBas`, `BootExt`, `RasCode`, `RomDefa`, `termcap`.

+The `MemMapT` object maps the memory mapping table -- its actual location and size in ROM.

+The `BootBas` object maps the _BootBase_ code -- the initial program loader for the device.
+It is not actually contained within the firmware update image, but I have seen a few firmware releases from ZyXEL that contain _BootBase_ update in a separate file.
+Apart from boot code, _BootBase_ contains vendor and model names. _BootBase_ is rather small, typically 16K, but then, it does not need to do much except loading stage 2.

+The `BootExt` object maps the _BootExtension_ code -- stage 2 program loader.
+It also contains rudimentary debugging facilities allowing to recover the device in case of e.g. problems with configuration. _BootExtension_ is responsible to load actual ZyNOS code.

+The `RasCode` object contains the OS image -- the final stage.

+The `RomDefa` object contains ROMFILE with default configuration settings.

+The `termcap` object contains what looks like, well, termcap description.
+I am not sure this is _actually_ used anywhere in code.